AryanOvalekar/Subspace/ReadMe.md

 # RUTGERS IEEE PROJECT

+**Make sure to calibrate the GY-521 beofore operatin in the field**

 ## Libraries Used
 - IRremote [4.4.1] - send/receive infrared signals
 - LiquidCrystal I2C [1.1.2] - library for I2c LCD Display